quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 ??x
 Using k-d trees improves efficiency in nearest-neighbor search by organizing the data points in a hierarchical structure that allows for faster searching.
 In a k-d tree, the data space is recursively split into two halves along one of the dimensions at each level.
 This structure enables efficient nearest-neighbor queries because we can quickly eliminate large portions of the dataset based on the current node and its descendants.

-For example, when querying for the nearest neighbor to a point \(p\), the algorithm traverses the tree, splitting the search space into smaller regions until it finds the closest point efficiently.
-The average running time is \(O(\log n)\) where \(n\) is the number of records, making it much faster than linear searches.
+For example, when querying for the nearest neighbor to a point $p $, the algorithm traverses the tree, splitting the search space into smaller regions until it finds the closest point efficiently.
+The average running time is $ O(\log n)$where $ n$ is the number of records, making it much faster than linear searches.

 ```java
 public class KDTree {